z-aqib/machine-learning-algorithms/challenger1/README.md

 | 61a | row removal | minmax | forward | 15 | - | - | - | error, NaN values in test cannot perform forward |
 | 61b | row removal | minmax | - | 78 | - | - | - | error, NaN values in test cannot train GNB model |

-total test cases done: 29
+total test cases done: 31
 total submissions: 16
 starting accuracy: 0.83725 (case 31)
 highest accuracy achieved: 0.87413 (case 45)
 highest parameters:
-- simple imputer
+- imputer = simple
-- minmax scaler
+- scaler = minmax
 - forward selection with 15 rows

 analysis:
-- forward is best at 15
+- forward selection is best at 15
+- knn=7 and simple imputer have no difference in performance with naivebayes
 - simple, minmax worked best with NB
 - NB performed better with more features then lesser
 - row removal does not work in naivebayes